Supply Chain Sustainability Management

 management

-Environmental protection Energy management /
+Environmental protection Energy management/

 Human rights and labor protection Communication channel/non-discrimination

-Occupational safety and health Emergency preparedness/chemicals management
+Occupational health and safety management Emergency preparedness/Chemicals management

 Preference and Exclusion Mechanism